+Property Contracts in Thailand.
 Before you buy property in Thailand and well before you sign any property agreements in Phuket, speak to our solicitors about the contract to ensure that you know what you are signing yourself into.
-Contracts can be very complex and it important to undertsand them well.
+Contracts can be very complex and it important to understand them well.

-Before you sign a property agreement in Thailand – speak to us at Siam Legal.
-These are the basics for a property contract in Thailand and the cluases you would need to look for.
-Again – speak to a solicitor in Thailand before signing any contract.
+Before you sign a property agreement in Thailand, consult a competent lawyer or attorney.
+These are the basics for a property contract in Thailand and the clauses you would need to look for.

 - The property being constructed must have a start and completion date in the contract.
 This is very important;

 - The agreement must state what the developer will pay if the construction is delayed and how you will be compensated;